davified/data-eng-bootcamp/data-processing-mapreduce/README.md

 #### Run the program inside of IDE

-- Config the params for the wordcount program
+1. Click on the Run button next to the Driver class (it's green), and wait for the build to complete
+2. Right click resources/sample.txt and Copy Path
+3. On the top right of the screen, click on Driver > 'Edit configurations...'.
+Paste the path to sample.txt as indicated in the screenshot below.
-- Run and check the output
+4. Run and check the output

 The program config in IDE looks like below: